lasya2624/Authentic_news_verification/README.md

-Automatic News Feed System for Verified News
+📰 Automatic Verified News Feed System
-🚀 Overview
+ Overview

-This project is a Django-based web application that displays verified and categorized news articles.
-It integrates AI-powered workflow automation (using Zapier) to fetch live news from multiple RSS feeds, verify their authenticity using AI agents, and publish only trustworthy news to users.
+This project is a Django-based web application integrated with AI workflow automation (n8n) to fetch, verify, and categorize news articles in real time.
+It also includes a subscription system — whenever a new user subscribes, their details are automatically added to Google Sheets, and a separate workflow sends them email notifications for new verified news updates.

-🎯 Aim
+ Aim

-To develop a smart automated platform that collects real-time news, fact-checks its credibility using AI, and presents only authentic, categorized, and verified news articles for public consumption.
+To build an intelligent automated system that fetches and verifies real-time news using AI, filters fake information, categorizes articles, and notifies subscribed users instantly about verified updates.

 🧠 Key Features

-Fetches latest news from multiple trusted RSS feeds
+ Fetches latest articles from trusted RSS feeds

-Uses AI Agent (OpenAI) for fact verification and web-based credibility checks

-Filters out fake or low-credibility articles automatically
+ Verifies authenticity using AI Agent Node( OpenAI) and fact checking

-Categorizes news into Technology, Business, Sports, Health, Science, etc.
+ Categorizes verified news into sections (Tech, Business, Health, etc.)

-Displays verified articles via Django Web App

-Uses Ngrok temporary deployment for live testing
+ Pushes verified results to Django backend via REST API

+ Adds new subscriber details to Google Sheets via workflow

+ Sends automated email notifications to subscribers

+ Temporarily deployed using Ngrok

 🧩 Tech Stack
 Backend: